 A model covering the six northern sub-watersheds of the LOW was developed in WAM and has been successfully applied over the 1975-2013 time period.
 The results indicate that WAM is doing a satisfactory job simulating flows and nutrient loads into Lake Okeechobee from these sub-watersheds.
 However, as with any model there are issues that should be addressed moving forward.
 As with any simulation on this scale, input data such as rainfall, evapotranspiration estimates, and land use characterization can always be refined and improved.
 As part of this process every effort should be taken to keep the model up to date as much as possible by extending the POR as newer data becomes available.

 The overall results for flow show that WAM was within ±10% of the calibration target at 13 of the 14 locations, and was within ±10% at 4 of the locations for the validation period.
 For the entire 11-year combined calibration/verification period, flow volumes at 13 of the 14 locations were at or within ±10%.
 With respect to nutrients, WAM is also doing a reasonable job simulating load data.
 TN loads are within ±10% of the calibration target at 12 of the 14 locations and was within ±10% at 4 of the locations for the validation period.
 Over the combined period TN loads are within ±10% of the calibration target at 12 of the 14 locations.
 TP loads are within ±10% of the calibration target at 13 of the 14 locations but only within that range for one of the locations in the verification period.
-Over the combined period TN loads are within ±10% of the calibration target at 10 of the 14 locations.
+Over the combined period TP loads are within ±10% of the calibration target at 10 of the 14 locations.

 The slightly poorer performance for the estimated nutrient loading is due to a variety of factors.
 These include a combination of model variability, measurement/characterization errors, insufficient land use representation within the basins, and limited information for historic nutrient build up in soils, particularly legacy P. Land use characterization data are always difficult to verify spatially because land management variations (such as dates of fertilizer application) across the watershed are not available, and because WAM is unable to account for changes in land use over the simulation period.
 The spatial variability of legacy P for given land uses is poorly defined because historical practices determine legacy P, not current land use practices.
 However, when land uses, soil types, and rainfall are well-characterized, WAM provides reasonable values for nutrient concentrations at the source cell level.
 We reiterate here that the primary purpose of a model such as WAM is to characterize differences between alternative management scenarios, such as when evaluating the influence of BMPs on water/nutrient loading.
 This goal is not adversely impacted by the simulated nutrient concentration estimates generated by this study, and, given the overall performance of WAM demonstrated here we have confidence that WAM can be successfully used to provide meaningful comparative scenario assessments.